 Hawaii is known for its volcanoes, and this national park is the best place to see them safely.

-While you’re in the area, why not visit a green sand beach too?
+While you’re in the area, why not visit one of Hawaii’s rare green sand beaches too?
 Papakolea is one of only four in the world.
 Squeeze it in!

 Take a Helicopter Ride